Hull Kingston Rovers: 2007–2014: Super League

-2015–present: Progress and Challenge Cup final
+2015–present: Challenge Cup final and first Super League Grand Final

 Chester took charge of his first full season as Hull Kingston Rovers Head Coach in 2015 and despite a mass clearout of the 2014 squad, he made several high-profile signings, notably, Ken Sio, Albert Kelly, Maurice Blair, Terry Campese, Mitch Allgood, Ryan Bailey and Darrell Goulding.

 The club's first major final in 29 years ended in a record defeat along with the highest losing margin in a Challenge Cup final against Leeds by 50 points to nil.

 Chester was sacked on 24 February 2016 just three matches into the 2016 season (two losses and a draw).
 James Webster took the reins, and led the Robins to four defeats in the following five games; the club also suffered a shock cup loss to Championship side Oldham R.L.F.C., as well as relegation to the Kingstone Press Championship in the 2016 Million Pound Game.

 In September 2016, it was announced that Tim Sheens would be coaching the club for the next three years.
 In his first season, Rovers were promoted without having to play the Million Pound Game.

 Over the next three seasons, Hull KR finished 10th, 11th and 11th.
-In the 2020 Super League season, the club only avoided relegation due to the Covid-19 Pandemic and Toronto's expulsion from the league.
+In the 2020 Super League season, the club only avoided relegation due to the COVID-19 pandemic and Toronto's expulsion from the league.

 In the 2021 Super League season, Hull KR were predicted to fight against relegation after finishing the previous season on the bottom of the table.
 The club however finished in sixth place and qualified for the playoffs for the first time since 2013.
 In the elimination playoff against Warrington, Hull KR produced a major upset winning the game 19–0 and booking their place in the semi-final against Catalans Dragons.